scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/28/17
+This summer, I learned so much in so little time.
+First, I learned about how a computer thinks.
+A computer uses 1's and 0's to do operations, also known as binary.
+The computer uses circuts to turn switches on and off.
+The parts of a computer include the hard drive, CPU, as well as the motherboard.
+Although these are not the only parts, the computer has thousands of pieces that all work together.
+When we started coding, I was using the pi.
+I thought the terminal in the pi was where you coded, and I thought I was in the matrix.
+I had expirence with alice, but when I saw real code I was overwhelmed.
+I enjoyed working on the website using html and css.
+I liked how we could customize the site and make it our own.
+When I got my laptop, I installed python and began learning about python code.
+We started with bacic code like printing "Hello".
+We then started doing more complex code.
+I learned so much and will continue coding in the future!

+# Reflection
 ## 7/26/17
 Today, I spent my time working on happy numbers.
 I started off by doing a simple program that squares a number.
 I then began working on the other parts of the project, such as spliting the number up into digits and squaring them.
 This is where I am stuck.
 I wrote the requirements out to help me understand it better.
 Now, I need to get each function to work.
 Split function is supposed to split up the number that you enter, so that the square function can double each of the numbers.
 I then need to add the numbers up, and continue the process until the answer is 0.
 This is a tough problem, but I am going to work on it later tonight and tomorrow.
 I also need to do some more work on my twitter bot.
 As of now, I am more focused on the happy numbers project.